openid-connect-4-identity-assurance-1_0 November 2024

 Verified claims can be requested on the level of individual claims about the end-user by utilizing the claims parameter as defined in section 5.5 of the OpenID Connect specification [OpenID].

-Note: A machine-readable definition of the syntax to be used to request verified_claims is given as JSON schema in [verified_claims_request.json], it can be used to automatically validate claims request parameters.
-The provided JSON schema files are a non-normative implementation of this specification and any discrepancies that exist are either implementation bugs or interpretations.
+Note: A machine-readable definition of the syntax to be used to request verified_claims is given as JSON schema in [verified_claims_request.json], which can be used to automatically validate claims request parameters.
+The provided JSON schema files are a non-normative implementation of this document and any discrepancies that exist are either implementation bugs or interpretations.

 To request verified claims, the verified_claims element is added to the userinfo or the id_token element of the claims parameter.